HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Ambulatory Family Planning Facilities.

 Medicare

-The following are the total number of Ambulatory Family Planning Facilities who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Ambulatory Family Planning Facilities that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 What do Ambulatory Family Planning Facilities do?